clarity-lang/book/src/ch08-01-time-locked-wallet.md

 succinct.

 The test file for a contract is always found in the `tests` folder.
-It is named after the contract: `timelocked-wallet_test.ts`.
+It is named after the contract: `timelocked-wallet.test.ts`.
 Clear the file but be sure to keep the `import` statement at the top.

 ### Testing lock